kshutkin/rollup-extras/plugin-exec/README.md

 ## Providing options

 Just pass options to the plugin function.
-Returned object is the plugin instance which can be passed to rollup.
+The returned object is the plugin instance which can be passed to rollup.

 ```javascript
 exec({option: value, option2: value2})
 ```

-For additional plugin instances (in case of multiple configs) please use: `firstInstance.api.addInstance()`
+For additional plugin instances (in case of multiple configs) please use `firstInstance.api.addInstance()`

 ## Options